risk-first/website/Debugging-Bets.md

 In order to generate the hypotheses, you have to find the last-known good place, and work forward through all the steps after that that could have failed.
 So this is what I came up with:

-H1.
-The security token being used was corrupted somehow, in my curl test.  (unlikely) H2.
-Again pertaining to curl, maybe I had a very short life-span of token, and it had expired? (likely) H3.
-Perhaps my app didn’t have the privileges it needed to operate?  (somewhat likely) H4.
-Maybe there was some problem with the Symphony agent?
+- `H1`:  The security token being used was corrupted somehow, in my `curl` test.  (unlikely)
+- `H2`:  Again pertaining to `curl`, maybe I had a very short life-span of token, and it had expired? (likely)
+- `H3`:  Perhaps my app didn’t have the privileges it needed to operate?  (somewhat likely)
+- `H4`:  Maybe there was some problem with the Symphony agent?
 (The symphony agent was a piece of infrastructure used to encrypt messages before they left the bank).  (very likely)
-H5.
-Maybe I was somehow creating the security token wrongly?   (likely) H6.
-The fact that curl and my server code got different responses is suspicious.
+- `H5`:  Maybe I was somehow creating the security token wrongly?   (likely)
+- `H6`:  The fact that `curl` and my server code got different responses is suspicious.
 Was my server using the wrong certificate? (quite likely)
-H 7.
-Alternatively, since I was running curl locally, and the server was running remotely, could it be a connection problem? (somewhat likely)
+- `H7`: Alternatively, since I was running `curl` locally, and the server was running remotely, could it be a connection problem? (somewhat likely)

 Were there other things that could have gone wrong?
 Maybe, but they didn’t occur to me at that point in time.
 Could there be multiple things going wrong?
 Quite likely.